Midlands firm gets exemption from Trump tariffs, won’t lay off workers, senator says

 Republican Gov. Henry McMaster’s office confirmed the news.

-McMaster spokesman Brian Symmes told The State the governor spoke with Element chief executive Mike O’Shaughnessy Tuesday to congratulate him on his company’s victory.
+McMaster spokesman Brian Symmes told The State the governor spoke with Element Chief Executive Mike O’Shaughnessy on Tuesday to congratulate him on his company’s victory.

 “This is what the governor has been saying all along: ‘Be patient throughout this process,’ ” Symmes said.
 “What we’re seeing is the benefit of that patience combined with the (work) of Team S.C.
 This is tremendous news for Fairfield County and for Element.”